brpandey/leetcode-notes/sys-design/hacking/36_most_frequent_items.md

 lover frequency to the next layer.
 The Realtime Count Service also aggregates the count-min sketches at a 5-minute interval before updating the Realtime Database.

-Updating the count-min sketch in each database from multiple servers is straightforward: cach cement of the count-min sketch can be added elementwise to an existing count-min sketch to get the summed count-min sketch.
+Updating the count-min sketch in each database from multiple servers is straightforward: each element of the count-min sketch can be added elementwise to an existing count-min sketch to get the summed count-min sketch.

 ### 5. Design components in detail